LaoArchAngel/fsw-wiki/questions_db.markdown

 A deadlock is when two or more tasks are waiting on each other to release locks on multiple shared resources.
 For example, task A has a lock on shared resource 1, but needs access to shared resource 2 and task B has a lock on shared resource 2, but needs access to shared resource 1.
 They are both waiting on each other and thus will never complete their work.

+**2. What is a clustered index**

+`Answer`

+A clustered index is a type of index that forces the data in a table to be stored in the same order as the values that are stored in the index.

 ### Med Questions

 ### Hard Questions